Standards of Progress

 - Repeated Courses: Students may repeat a course for the purpose of achieving a higher grade or to review course material.
 Repeat courses shall be included in the earned completion percentage and maximum time frame calculations.
-With the exception of those courses designated as repeatable, only the most recent grade of a repeated course shall be used in the GPA calculation.
+With the exception of those courses designated as repeatable, only the highest grade of a repeated course shall be used in the GPA calculation.
 Students shall not be permitted to receive financial aid for more than one repetition of a previously passed (A, B, C, D, pass) course unless the course was designed to be repeated.

 - Transfer Credits: Transfer credits accepted by the institution and applied to the student’s program requirements shall be counted as credits attempted and completed for calculation of cumulative completion percentage.
 Grades associated with these credits shall not be used in calculating cumulative GPA.
 Transfer credits accepted by the institution shall apply toward the maximum timeframe calculation.

 - Withdrawals: Credits for which a designation of “W” is received shall be included in attempted credits, but not earned credits.
 A “W” does not impact GPA, but does negatively impact earned percentage.

 Students have the primary responsibility for their own academic progress and for seeking assistance when experiencing academic difficulty.
 Students are encouraged to keep a file of their grades and transcripts.

 08.2002 Adopted and implemented both policy and procedure